How to get rid of fleas from your cat and eliminate them from your entire home.

 How fleas affect your cats

 Fleas bite your cat and drink a bit of their blood.
-While one flea may only take a small amount of blood, when they lay their eggs and start to multiply and the environment gets heavily infested, your cat could suffer from anemia due to the extreme blood loss from the thousands of bites it may face consequently.
+While one flea may only take a small amount of blood, when they lay their eggs and start to multiply and the environment gets heavily infested, your cat could suffer from anemia due to the extreme blood loss from the thousands of bites it may face consequences.
 If this is not treated in time it could lead to death.

-Your cat in this case will be scratching all the areas that it feels a bite which may lead to skin irritation and hair loss.
+Your cat, in this case, will be scratching all the areas that it feels a bite which may lead to skin irritation and hair loss.

 If your cat is allergic to the saliva of the fleas, they can develop a skin condition called flea bite dermatitis.
 In such a case you may want to visit your vet.